alexvanyo/variations-on-a-theme/BACKENDREADME.md

 ** TO KILL GUNICORN PROCESSES: **
 pkill gunicorn
 ** TO RUN GUNICORN PROCESSES: **
-gunicorn VariationsBackend:app -b localhost:8000 &
+/usr/local/bin/gunicorn --workers=8 VariationsBackend:app -b localhost:8000 &
 ** IN ORDER TO SERVE APP WITH DEV SERVER (NOT RECOMMENDED) ** Enter tmux with tmux
 In tmux, sudo python VariationsBackend.py